Marian Henderson

-Marian Henderson (16 April 1937 – 21 May 2015) was an Australian folk and jazz singer later referred to as "the queen of the (Australian) 1960s folk revival".
+Marian Henderson (born Marian Grossman; 16 April 1937 – 21 May 2015) was an Australian folk and jazz singer.
 She worked extensively in Australian folk and jazz clubs during the 1960s and 1970s and appeared on television and a number of Australian folk music recordings, though recorded only one album under her own name.

-Life and career
+Early life and education

-Henderson was born Marian Grossman in Melbourne, Australia, to an air force family which moved frequently with her father's job, resulting in her attending 13 schools.
+Henderson was born Marian Grossman in Melbourne, Australia, on 16 April 1937, to an air force family which moved frequently with her father's job, resulting in her attending 13 schools.